KQM-git/TCL/docs/evidence/characters/hydro/tartaglia.md

 Steps:

 1. Remove all CRIT Rate from Childe
 2. Apply Pyro on enemy.
-XL can reapply Pyro fast enough for Childe to vape consistently if he never CRITs and proc riptide
+XL can reapply Pyro fast enough for Childe to vape consistently if he never score CRIT hits and proc riptide
 3. Normal attack with childe and hope it doesn't CRIT and apply riptide

 **Evidence:**